redhat-nfvpe/toad/README.md

 ## Docker

-In addition to support OpenStack and Vagrant deployments, ansible-cira also utilize Docker containers.
+In addition to support OpenStack and Vagrant deployments, toad also utilizes Docker containers.
 In order to use Docker, you need to install [docker-compose](https://docs.docker.com/compose/).

 At present, we tested using docker-compose 1.7.1, build 6c289830.